 Your subscription emails should be an easy read for your customers.
 Have fun with it- readers can tell when it’s forced and you are struggling to connect.
-Have a short about section that you include every time for new subscribers, somewhere near the bottom or side where it’s optional to read.
+Have a short About section that you include every time for new subscribers, somewhere near the bottom or side where it’s optional to read.

 Most customers won’t diligently read the entire page, and even those who are very interested will still skim over the page and only pick up on a few things.
 It’s not that most customers aren’t actually intrigued by what you have to say, it’s just that most people read differently when the writing is digital.
-Small phone screens, too many words and short attention spans can all affect how customers read your subscription.
+Small phone screens, too many words, and short attention spans can all affect how customers read your subscription.

 To combat this, have a simple format that emphasizes the items you want your customers to notice.
 Bold headlines stand out the most, and readers go to them first to decide if they want to read what’s underneath.

 The most important part of your subscription emails should be you!
 Your personality and humor should shine through.
-Emails are for online store updates and business news, but your subscription should be the fun stuff.
+Emails are for online store updates and business news, but your subscription should include the fun stuff.

-“Nobody counts the number of ads you run; they just remember the impression you make.”
+Nobody counts the number of ads you run; they just remember the impression you make. -William Bernbach

 Getting Started Making Digital Ads

-Posting your Ads on Relevant Blogs
+Post your Ads on Relevant Blogs

 Other blogs are new or don’t have ad posting information, but it’s always worth asking the owner of the blog about posting your ads anyways.
-You could get a great new way of reaching your customer base, or they could say no. At least you tried!
+You could find a great new way of reaching your customer base, or they could say no. At least you tried!